kyle-w-brown/FoodScore/README.md

      - Item-based CF is a model-based approach which produces recommendations based on the relationship between items inferred from the rating matrix.
      - The assumption behind this approach is that users will prefer items that are similar to other items they like.
      - The model-building step consists of calculating a similarity matrix containing all item-to-item similarities using a given similarity measure.

+- **CF Summary**
+     - The IBCF recommender method type is transformed into a sparse matrix object using the POPULAR method with the first 100 data points to issue three (TopN = 5) recommendations for a new DBA.
+     - In UBCF the procedure is to first find other users that are similar to a given user, then find the top-rated items violations by those users.
+Those items are then recommended for the given user.

 - **Results**
      - The IBCF model recommender predicted `ESSEN with an RMSE=2.642, MSE = 6.978, and MAE = 2.180.
      - The observed UBCF recommender of `ESSEN predicted at RMSE = 1.986, MSE = 3.945, MAE = 1.511, with 118 KITCHEN performing RMSE = 1.057, MSE = 1.116, MAE = 0.871.

-- **Model Summary**
-     - The IBCF recommender method type is transformed into a sparse matrix object using the POPULAR method with the first 100 data points to issue three (TopN = 5) recommendations for a new DBA.
-     - In UBCF the procedure is to first find other users that are similar to a given user, then find the top-rated items violations by those users.
-Those items are then recommended for the given user.
 </p>

 <br>